psyinfra/onyo/README.md

 - `onyo fsck`:

-  Runs a comprehensive suite of checks to verify the integrity and validity of an onyo repository and it's contents:
+  Runs a comprehensive suite of checks to verify the integrity and validity of an onyo repository and its contents:
   - Checks first if an `onyo repository` is given (a valid git repository, which contains an `.onyo` folder), otherwise it errors out and does no further checks.
-If the directory is valid, `onyo fsck` runs these checks for the whole onyo repository and it's contents, and lists all problems encountered:
+If the directory is valid, `onyo fsck` runs these checks for the whole onyo repository and its contents, and lists all problems encountered:
     - all asset names are unique
     - all files are valid YAML
     - all files follow the rules specified in `.onyo/validation/validation.yaml`